beancount/docs/docs/26_external_contributions.md

 [<span class="underline">hoostus/beancount-ynab</span>](https://github.com/hoostus/beancount-ynab) : A converter from YNAB to Beancount.

+[<span class="underline">hoostus/beancount-ynab5</span>](https://github.com/hoostus/beancount-ynab5) : Same convert for YNAB from the same author, but for the more recent version 5.

 [<span class="underline">ledger2beancount</span>](https://github.com/zacchiro/ledger2beancount/): A script to convert ledger files to beancount.
 It was developed by Stefano Zacchiroli and Martin Michlmayr.

 [<span class="underline">smart\_importer</span>](https://github.com/johannesjh/smart_importer): A smart importer for beancount and fava, with intelligent suggestions for account names.
 By Johannes Harms.